Wiener--Ito integral representation in vector valued Gaussian stationary random fields: Spectral representation of vector valued stationary generalized random fields

 satisfies relation~(\ref{4.2}) with this matrix valued measure $G$, then we call $G$ the matrix valued spectral measure of this covariance function $r_{j,j'}(\varphi,\psi)$.
 In general, we shall call a positive semidefinite matrix valued even measure on ${\mathbb R}^\nu$ with moderately increasing distribution at infinity a matrix valued spectral measure on ${\mathbb R}^\nu$.
 We have the right for such a terminology, because by Theorem~4.1 for any such matrix valued measure there exists a Gaussian stationary generalized random field such that this matrix valued measure is the matrix valued spectral measure of its covariance function.

-Let me remark that the diagonal elements $G_{j,j}$ of the matrix valued spectral measure of the correlation function $r_{j,j'}(\varphi,\psi)$ of a vector valued stationary random field may have non finite measure on ${\mathbb R}^\nu$, they have to satisfy only relation~(\ref{4.1}).
+Let me remark that the diagonal elements $G_{j,j}$ of the matrix valued spectral measure of the correlation function $r_{j,j'}(\varphi,\psi)$ of a vector valued stationary random field may be non finite measures on ${\mathbb R}^\nu$, they have to satisfy only relation~(\ref{4.1}).
 As a consequence, we can find a much richer class of matrix valued spectral measures by working with generalized random fields than by working only with classical stationary random fields.
-As we shall see also vector valued random spectral measures corresponding to these matrix valued spectral measures can be constructed.
+As we shall see, also vector valued random spectral measures corresponding to these matrix valued spectral measures can be constructed.
 Actually we discussed vector valued stationary generalized random fields in this paper in order to construct this larger class of matrix valued spectral and vector valued random spectral measures.
-We are interested in them, because they appear in the limit theorems we shall prove.

 {\it Proof of Theorem 4.1.}\/ Let us observe that the function $r_{j,j'}(\varphi,\psi)$ defined in~(\ref{4.2}) is real valued.
 This can be seen by applying the change of variables $x\to -x$ in this integral and by exploiting that $G_{j,j'}(-A)=\overline{G_{j,j'}(A)}$, and $\tilde\varphi(-x)=\bar{\tilde\varphi}(x)$, $\tilde\psi(-x)=\bar{\tilde\psi}(x)$, since this calculation yields that $r_{j,j'}(\varphi,\psi)=\overline{r_{j,j'}(\varphi,\psi)}$.
 Let us also remark that $r_{j,j'}(\varphi,\psi)=r_{j',j}(\psi,\varphi)$, since by formula~(\ref{4.2}) and the property $G_{j,j'}(A)=\overline{G_{j',j}(A)}$ of the matrix $(G_{j,j'}(A))$, $1\le j,j'\le d$, for all measurable sets $A\subset {\mathbb R}^\nu$ we have $r_{j,j'}(\varphi,\psi)=\overline{r_{j',j}(\psi,\varphi)}$, and we know that both side of this identity is real valued.